By Melissa Pistilli—Exclusive to Silver Investing News

 Commenting on the company’s successes and financial results for the second quarter 2010, Sabina President & CEO Tony Walsh credited progress at the Nunavut projects.
 “The first half of 2010 has been both productive and exciting for us,” said Walsh.
 “Successes at our Nunavut projects have enabled us to access equity markets with a strong share price allowing us to fund our aggressive plans for Back River and Hackett River going forward.
 We are very pleased with the successes we’ve had to date, especially with the new discoveries at Back River.”

 Another company eying potential silver targets in Nunavut includes Aura Silver Resources (CVE:AUU).
 Aura’s flagship property, the Taviche project, is located in Oaxaca, Mexico; but its second silver project, Greyhound Lake, is found in Nunavut.

 The Conference Board of Canada says the Yukon Territory leads all provinces and the other territories in economic growth for 2009, posting a 1.4 percent increase.
 The Conference Board expects the Yukon’s GDP to rise by 4.9 percent in 2010.
 Real output from the territory’s mining sector is expected to grow by about 60 percent this year to C$115 million.

 As of December 2008, the Yukon held a mere 1 percent of proven and probable mineable silver reserves in the nation, producing 10 tonnes of silver in 2009.
-But those numbers could improve dramatically with the opening in 2010 of what will be Canada’s sole producing primary silver mine.
+But those numbers could improve dramatically with the opening in a matter of weeks of what will be Canada’s sole producing primary silver mine.